sahilrajput03/sahilrajput03/missing-semester/learn-gnuplot.md

 # My quick example:
+gnuplot -p -e 'plot "cars.dat" with linespoints' gnuplot -p -e 'plot "cars.dat" using 1:2 with linespoints, "cars.dat" using 1:3 with linespoints'
+# Generated graph from below command is in the end of the page
-gnuplot -p -e 'plot "cars.dat" with linespoints' gnuplot -p -e 'plot "cars.dat" using 1:2 with linespoints, "cars.dat" using 1:3 with linespoints' gnuplot -p -e 'set multiplot; set size 1,0.5; set origin 0.0,0.5; plot "cars.dat" using 1:2 with linespoints title "Sales Report"; set origin 0.0,0.0; plot "cars.dat" using 1:3 with linespoints title "Growth Report"; unset multiplot'
+gnuplot -p -e 'set multiplot; set size 1,0.5; set origin 0.0,0.5; plot "cars.dat" using 1:2 with linespoints title "Sales Report"; set origin 0.0,0.0; plot "cars.dat" using 1:3 with linespoints title "Growth Report"; unset multiplot'
 # ^^^^^^^  I am generating two graphs in completely different, you can print
 # multiple graphs on the very same axis by simpy putting separating all